 As an e-commerce shop owner, you have insight into when your potential customers are leaving, but you don’t have a clue about why they do.

 And with an average of 69% of shoppers abandon their cart, cart abandonment presents a huge growth opportunity for online stores.

 A conversion occurs when a visitor finds the offer he (or she) is looking for.
 So, in order to optimize this conversion, or reduce the cart abandonment rate, we must clearly understand who our audience is, what they want and what the sources of friction are.

 Is my checkout process too long?
 Is there a glitch somewhere?

 Website exit surveys can help you find out.

 Example of a cart abandonment survey by Qualaroo

 In order to optimize the response rate, and to level the playing field, I recommend including incentives for users who fill in your form.
 You can offer a voucher stripping away all the shipping costs, or giving 10% off the order.
-Survey incentive is an oft-discussed topic, for which you can find more details in this article.
+Survey incentive is an oft-discussed topic.

 Landing Page Abandonment Survey